fibo/web3fa/README.md

 # Web3FA

-> decentralized multi-factor authenticator app
+> Decentralized multi-factor authenticator app

+This project was developed during [EthLisbon 2023](https://ethlisbon.org/) (3 - 5 November 2023)

 By using blockchains as distributed storage for encrypted secrets, Web3FA allows you to access your multi-factor tokens from any device – just by connecting with your wallet.